All About Head and Neck Cancers

 Risk factors for head and neck cancers include:

 - Tobacco use: Including cigarettes, cigars, pipes, and oral tobacco products (snuff, dip, spit or chew).
-Additionally, survivors of head and neck cancers should quit as they are at a higher risk for developing a second head and neck cancer.
+Additionally, survivors of head and neck cancers should quit as they are at a higher risk of developing a second head and neck cancer.

 - Ultraviolet light exposure: Cancers of the lip may be associated with sun exposure.

-Internationally there are a few dietary/behavioral exposures that increase risk including betel quid (Southeast Asia), drinking maté (South America), and a diet high in salt-cured foods.
+Internationally there are a few dietary/behavioral exposures that increase risk, including betel quid (Southeast Asia), drinking maté (South America), and a diet high in salt-cured foods.
 Exposure to asbestos is thought to increase the risk of laryngeal cancers.
 Infection with the Epstein Barr virus (EBV), environmental or second-hand smoke, exposure to radiation, poor oral health and the chronic inhalation of wood dust have all also been associated with increased risk of head and neck cancers.